cloph-dsp/discord-shopping-bot/README.md

 1. Set a shopping channel: `/shop channel #shopping`
 2. Create a shopping list: `/shop create "Weekly Groceries" milk;bread;eggs`
+3. Display a shopping list:
+   - Current channel: `/shop list`
+   - By title: `/shop list "Weekly Groceries"`
-3. Add multiple items at once: `/shop add "butter;cheese;yogurt"`
+4. Add multiple items at once: `/shop add "butter;cheese;yogurt"`
-4. Users can click emojis to interact with items:
+5. Users can click emojis to interact with items:
    - 1️⃣2️⃣3️⃣ to check/uncheck specific items (becomes ~~strikethrough~~)
    - 🧹 to clear all checked items at once
    - ➕ to add new items quickly